Chandler Catanzaro

-Chandler Catanzaro (born February 26, 1991) is a former American football placekicker.
-He was signed by the Arizona Cardinals as an undrafted free agent in 2014 and later played for the Tampa Bay Buccaneers, New York Jets, and Carolina Panthers.
-He played college football at Clemson.
+Chandler Catanzaro (born February 26, 1991) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He was signed by the Arizona Cardinals as an undrafted free agent in 2014 and later played for the New York Jets, Tampa Bay Buccaneers, and Carolina Panthers.
+He played college football for the Clemson Tigers.

-Early years
+Early life

 Catanzaro attended and played high school football at Christ Church Episcopal School.
 He considered two colleges: Furman University and Clemson University.

 College career

-Catanzaro attended Clemson University from 2009–2013.
+Catanzaro attended Clemson University from 2009 to 2013.
 After a freshman year, in which he only made 14 of 22 field goals, he finished with a field goal percentage of 81.7%, missing only one kick in each of his junior and senior years.
 Catanzaro was the all-time leading scorer in Clemson history with 404 points until Travis Etienne broke the record in 2020.